-This classic Italian pasta soup with bean and tomatoes is perfect to enjoy for lunch or add a crusty bread and a salad for a hearty dinner soup.
+Authentic Italian pasta fagioli, with beans, pasta and tomatoes.
+Perfect to enjoy for lunch or add a crusty bread and a salad for a hearty dinner soup.

-Enjoy this hearty, classic Italian pasta soup for a hearty lunch, or add a crusty bread (or garlic bread) and a salad for a lovely pantry dinner.
+Enjoy this hearty, easy pasta fagioli soup for a hearty lunch, or add a crusty bread (or garlic bread) and a salad for a lovely pantry dinner.

 - Pancetta – or bacon.
 Or omit for vegetarian

-- Canned diced tomatoes - or whole canned tomatoes
+- Canned diced tomatoes – or whole canned tomatoes, hand-crushed

-- Canned Cannelini beans - aka white kidney beans, or other type of bean you enjoy or have on hand
+- Canned cannellini beans – aka white kidney beans, or other type of bean you enjoy or have on hand

 - Chicken broth – or vegetable broth, for a vegetarian option

-- Small pasta - such as Ditaini, small shells, macaroni etc. with also work just fine.
+- Small pasta – I’ve used Ditalini pasta here, but small shells, macaroni etc. with also work just fine.

 Step by Step Photos